Book2009/FE-NOC/README.md

     }
   }
 ```
 We tell the robot to find the parking lot while it's in the third lap.
-After it found the parking lot, divide the variable 'count_line' by 4 then you get the remainder.
+After it found the parking lot, divide the variable `count_line` by 4 then you get the remainder.
 That's the section of the field that the robot's in at the time.
-Store it in 'parkingsection'.
-If 'parkingsection' equal to 0, change that to 4 to ensure that the robot park smoothly.
+Store it in `parkingsection`.
+If `parkingsection` equal to 0, change that to 4 to ensure that the robot park smoothly.

 - #### **Section 13 [Obstacle Challenge round]**